Discourse ethics

+Discourse ethics is a possible grounding for critical theory.
+In that context, it argues that immoral social ills arise through stymied discourse, wherein certain participants cannot or do not submit their views for rational deliberation.

+It is also a possible approach to the management of science.
+That approach is primarily popular in Europe, in part because Europeans prefer rule-based social adaption to technological progress, whereas Americans prefer utilitarian approaches.

 Habermas and Apel

-Habermas's discourse ethics is his attempt to explain the implications of communicative rationality in the sphere of moral insight and normative validity.
-It is a complex theoretical effort to reformulate the fundamental insights of Kantian deontological ethics in terms of the analysis of communicative structures.
-This means that it is an attempt to explain the universal and obligatory nature of morality by evoking the universal obligations of communicative rationality.
-It is also a cognitivist moral theory, which means it holds that justifying the validity of moral norms can be done in a manner analogous to the justification of facts.
+Habermas's discourse ethics attempts to explain the implications of communicative rationality to moral insight and social norms.
+It reformulates Kantian deontological ethics into the analysis of communicative structures.
+This means that it is an attempt to explain the universal and obligatory nature of morality as a consequence of certain universal obligations associated with successful communication.

+It is also a cognitivist moral theory, which means it holds that moral norms can be justified like facts.
+Thus it is explicitly attempting to bridge the gap between the "is" and the "ought."

 However, the entire project is undertaken as a rational reconstruction of moral insight.
 It claims only to reconstruct the implicit normative orientations that guide individuals and it claims to access these through an analysis of communication.

 Public discourse ethics

-This type of ethics consists of conversations about ideas in civic or community contexts marked by diversity of perspectives requiring thoughtful public engagement.
+Public discourse ethics consists of conversations about ideas in civic or community contexts marked by diversity of perspectives requiring thoughtful public engagement.
 This discourse is made up of differing insights that helps to shape the public's engagement with one another.
 This type of discourse is meant to protect and to promote the public good.

-For public discourse ethics to be successful there must be an effective level of civility between people or persons involved.
-It was Sigmund Freud who once said, "civilization began the first time an angry person cast a word instead of a rock" and that statement is something that continues to be seen in society today.
-The Harvard Law Review accurately examines public discourse and explains it in a manner that is appropriate and conceptually accurate.
-"Every man who publishes a book commits himself to the judgement of the public, and anyone may comment upon his performance....
-[W]hatever their merits, others have a right to pass their judgement upon them-to censure them if they be censurable, and to turn them into ridicule if they be ridiculous".
-For the public discourse ethics to be productive there must be accountability on the public stage as the Harvard Law Review calls into question.
-Without any act of accountability the ethicality of the discourse is no longer valid and cannot go on.
-Public accountability consists of three basic factors.
-The factors are:
+For public discourse ethics to be successful there must be an effective level of civility between people or persons involved (Freud: "Civilization began the first time an angry person cast a word instead of a rock").
+At the same time, participants must be free to criticize each other's argumentation.

+Public discourse ethics allows interlocutors to make ethical or normative demands on each other.
+The result should be "public accountability," a combination of three basic factors: